Members provide services independently of the Ujamaa Works network in a variety of areas.

-I’m Ty, founder of the Ujamaa Works Accounting & Finance Network.
-I’m a business resource provider and a student of finance and international political economy.
+I’m Taji Amani, founder of the Ujamaa Works Accounting & Finance Network.
+I’m a business resource provider and a lifelong student of finance and international political economy.
 I’ve connected dozens of small, black businesses to micro financing and more black businesses to professional services.
 If you’re in accounting, finance or a related, business services field, then I want to tell you about the Ujamaa Works Accounting & Finance Network.
-Membership is for anyone who shares our Common Values.
+Membership is for anyone who shares our Common Aspirations.

 The Ujamaa Works Accounting & Finance Network is a political, professional organization that’s rooted in pro-black, pro-indigenous, cooperative economics.
 This means that regardless of the color of our membership, we are here to develop ideas, relationships and financial practices that economically empower black and indigenous people, without replicating the destructive traits of capitalism.
 Government policy isn’t our primary concern, but we are a political organization because we understand that decisions made in the private sector are also political.